MicrosoftDocs/SupportArticles-docs/support/windows-client/performance/live-re-troubleshoot-windows-boot.md

 ---
 # Use LiveRE to troubleshoot Windows startup problems

 The LiveRE tool creates an image that can be used to start a computer through a USB connection.
 This tool is helpful in troubleshooting "no boot" issues.
-It can also be used to provide remote access for support professionals to a non-starting computer through a jump server.
+It can also be used to provide remote access to a non-starting computer through a jump server for support professionals.

 > [!NOTE]
 > This article is intended for use by support agents and IT professionals.